Breadcrumbs

 Doctor of Musical Arts

-The Doctor of Musical Arts at Waikato focuses on both performance and research.
-You'll be immersed in musical works that have artistic and creative integrity.
-Your performance of these works will be backed up by a written thesis that sets out your own independent research.
+The Doctor of Musical Arts at Waikato emphasises performance and research.
+Dive into musical works of artistic and creative integrity, complemented by a thesis showcasing your own independent research.

 If you're passionate about musical performance – the Doctor of Musical Arts (DMA) is the doctoral degree for you.
 If your interests relating to music are more in the areas of composition, research-based musicology, multimedia work, music technology or electroacoustic music, then consider enrolling in the Doctor of Philosophy (PhD) instead.